Â鶹ѧÉú¾«Æ·°æ

 Doctors use these tests to diagnose pancreatic cancer:

-• Physical exam and history: A health care provider examines your body for signs of disease.
+A health care provider examines your body for signs of disease.
 Your personal health habits, past illnesses, and symptoms help guide the exam.

-• Laboratory tests: Through testing body tissues, blood, urine, or other substances in the body, your health care team can check to see how the liver and other organs are functioning.
+Through testing body tissues, blood, urine, or other substances in the body, your health care team can check to see how the pancreas and other organs are functioning.
 They can also look for substances that cells produce when cancer is present.

-• Ultrasound: This procedure uses high-energy sound waves to create a picture of the internal organs.
+This procedure uses high-energy sound waves to create a picture of the internal organs.

-• Imaging tests: Using dyes, x-rays, magnets, radio waves and/or computer technology, your health care provider can create detailed images of internal organs.
+Using dyes, X-rays, magnets, radio waves and/or computer technology, your health care provider can create detailed images of internal organs.

 Staging is the process that shows whether cancer has spread within or around the pancreas or to other parts of the body.
 Cancer spreads in the body in three ways: through tissue, the lymph system, or the blood.

-• Stage 0: Stage 0 cancers are often called carcinoma in situ.
+• Stage 0—Stage 0 cancers are often called carcinoma in situ.
 For stage 0 pancreatic cancer, tests have found abnormal cells on the lining of the pancreas.
 These abnormal cells may become cancer and spread.

-• Stage 1 (1A, 1B): The cancer is in the pancreas only.
+• Stage 1—The cancer is in the pancreas only.

-• Stage 3: The cancer has spread to the major blood vessels near the pancreas and may have spread to nearby lymph nodes.
+• Stage 3—The cancer has spread to the major blood vessels near the pancreas and may have spread to nearby lymph nodes.

-• Stage 4: The cancer has spread to distant organs such as the liver or lungs
+• Stage 4—The cancer has spread to distant organs such as the liver or lungs.

 When cancer spreads from where it started to another part of the body, it is called metastasis.
 These metastatic cancer cells are the same type of cancer as the primary tumor.
 For example, if pancreatic cancer spreads to the bone, the cancer cells in the bone are actually pancreatic cancer cells.
 The disease is metastatic pancreatic cancer, not bone cancer.